Exlll/ConfigLib/README.md

 - option to add explanatory comments by adding annotations to the class and its fields
 - option to exclude fields by making them final, static or transient

+## General information
+#### Default and null values
+All reference type fields of a configuration class must be assigned non-null default values.
+If a value is `null` while saving takes place, a `NullPointerException` will be thrown.
+#### Serialization of custom classes
+You can add fields to your configuration class whose type is some custom class.
+To be properly serialized, the fields of the custom class need to be either public or have getter and setter methods. `@Comment`s added to the custom class are ignored and won't be displayed in the configuration file.

 ## How-to
 ##### Creating a configuration
 To create a new configuration, create a class which extends `Configuration`.
 Fields which are